 How fires are managed

 The Army has proposed cleanup of 6,500 acres of the historic Impact Area.
-The land is divided into smaller areas by previously existing fuel break roads.
+The land is divided into smaller areas by existing fuel break roads.
 These smaller areas are called defensible polygons.
-The size of the defensible polygons is determined by how much vegetation is in each area and by the topography, but the biggest factor is the Presidio of Monterey fire department's ability to safely manage the fire.
+The size of the defensible polygons is determined by how much vegetation is in each area and by the topography, but the biggest factor is the Army (Ord Military Community) fire department's ability to safely manage the fire.

 Before the fire is conducted, fuel breaks – 200 feet wide or greater – are created around each burn area.
 The fuel breaks are created for firefighter safety and to help contain the fire within the burn area boundary.
 Roads are reinforced so that the wildland fire equipment can travel around the boundary of the burn area to monitor the fire.
 Two more sets of fuel breaks are created (at approximately one-half mile and one mile out from the burn areas) for increased safety and protection.

 Because of the existence of munitions, the firefighters cannot go into the burn area to light or extinguish the fire.
-Helicopters are used instead.
+Instead, helicopters are used.
 The wildland fire engines and firefighters are positioned on the fuel break roads surrounding the burn area to guard and reinforce the boundary.

-The decision-making team includues the Presidio of Monterey fire chief, who oversees the operations; a burn boss/fire behavior analyst who directs the air operations and monitors the fire from a helicopter and through infra-red technology; an assistant chief who coordinates with the burn boss and directs the ground operations; aerial operation director who is in charge of the helicopters; meteorologists from the local air district and the project fire weather meteorologist, who monitor the weather data.
+The decision-making team includues the Army (Ord Military COmmunity) fire chief, who oversees the operations; a burn boss/fire behavior analyst who directs the air operations and monitors the fire from a helicopter and through infra-red technology; an assistant chief who coordinates with the burn boss and directs the ground operations; an aerial operation director who is in charge of the helicopters; meteorologists from the local air district and the project fire weather meteorologist, who monitor the weather data.

 How the land will be used after clean up